IgniteUI/igniteui-docfx/kr/components/grid/groupby.md

     expand-icon-hover-color: (igx-color:('primary', 400))
 ));
 ```
-To apply the custom schema, we have to **extend** one of the `light`, or `dark` globals.
+In order for the custom schema to be applied, either `light`, or `dark` global has to be extended.
 The whole process is actually supplying a component with a custom schema and adding it to the respctive component theme afterwards.
 ```scss
 $my-custom-schema: extend($light-schema, (
     igx-grid: $custom-grid-schema